 List of Successful Indian Entrepreneurs 2021

 Company - OYO Rooms

 Ritesh Agarwal founded OYO rooms in 2015.
 He was the recipient of the TiE – Lumis Entrepreneurial Excellence Award (2014), became the first Asian to win ’20 under 20’ Thiel Fellowship (2013), was named one of the top 50 entrepreneurs by TATA First Dot Awards (2013), and became the world’s youngest CEO at the age of 17.
 Ritesh Agarwal, an Orissa boy coming from a business-oriented family, went to Kota to become an engineer.
-But unlike other JEE aspirants, his passion caught hold of him and he did not take the JEE preparation seriously.
+But unlike other JEE aspirants, his passion caught hold of him and he did not take JEE preparation seriously.
 Instead, he wrote a book called 'Indian Engineering Colleges: A Complete Encyclopedia of Top 100 Colleges'; the book became immensely popular on Flipkart.
 He was just 16 when he was selected for the Asian Science Camp held at the Tata Institute of Fundamental Research (TIFR).
-With a penchant for traveling and having lived in tons of hotels, Ritesh observed a common problem at the places he stayed – the exorbitant price of the hotel room was not in proportion with the facilities provided.
+With a penchant for traveling and having lived in tons of hotels, Ritesh observed a common problem at the places he stayed – the exorbitant price of the hotel room was not proportional to the facilities provided.
 He felt that majority of the hotels in India couldn’t satisfy the basic needs of a traveler on budget.
 Thus, he started Oravel Stays, his first venture in 2012.
-He imrovised his business model and re-launched Oravel as ‘OYO’ which is short for ‘ON YOUR OWN’.
-Ritesh Agawral became one of the most revered Indian entrepreneurs in through OYO.
+He improvized his business model and re-launched Oravel as ‘OYO’ which is short for ‘ON YOUR OWN’.
+Ritesh Agarwal became one of the most revered Indian entrepreneurs in through OYO.

 Company - YourStory